FFW-Baudenbach/FE2_SmartHome/README.md

 ### Switch On
 A configurable optional task grabs an ICS calendar file from Internet and checks it for active events.
-If an event is active and the title matches a given pattern, the switch will be turned on.
+If an event is active and the title/location matches a given pattern, the switch will be turned on.

 ## Usage
 The following environment variables need to be provided: